PedroLunet/MarineChoice/README.md

 - Sprint 2
 In this sprint, we successfully addressed the issues described previously and began drafting the changelog.
 We have completed the all of the user stories planned for this sprint.

+- Sprint 3
+In this sprint, we successfully finished all the features we set out to do.